From simplicial Chern-Simons theory to the shadow invariant II: Oscillatory Gauss-type measures on Euclidean spaces

 \section{Oscillatory Gauss-type measures on Euclidean spaces}

-In the present section we will recall the definitions introduced in Sec.
-3 in \cite{Ha7a} and then derive several elementary results which will play an important role in the proof of Theorem \ref{main_theorem}.
+In the present section we will recall two definitions introduced in Sec.
+5 in \cite{Ha7a} and then derive several elementary results which will play an important role in the proof of Theorem \ref{main_theorem}.